Gain Muscle with Werewolf Training

 - Ectomorph (easy to lose fat, hard to gain muscle) – M = 10.5

 Let’s consider that our 160 lb man is an ectomorph.
 He has always been thin with little to moderate muscle development, but it is difficult for him to really gain considerable muscle mass without drinking weight gain shakes all day long.
 His metabolic co-efficient (M) is 11.

-Calculate total number of hours of training weekly.
+Calculate the total number of hours of training weekly.

 If you are a busy guy you might be limited to three 45 minute sessions plus some warming up and stretching, which will come out to about 3 hours a week.
 For this example, based on Taylor Lautner’s routine, at 5 days a week and 60 minutes a session, our man will be training 5 hours a week.

 Daily calories = Goal Weight X (the number of hours you workout per week + M)